 While MT technology has no direct bearing on evaluation standards and metrics, the quality improvements that we are seeing with NMT have put existing evaluation methods back under scrutiny.
 Edit distance metrics are a great tool to measure the delta between MT output and final translation, but in order to draw any conclusion from these numbers, their context and conditions need to be understood fully.
 Edit distances are not the be all and end all on their own, but work best when embedded in a carefully designed process – not that different from BLEU scores really.

-If you’d like to find out more about this topic, and best practices for Machine Translation Post-editing, please click here.
+If you'd like to find out more about this topic, download the best practices for Machine Translation Post-editing whitepaper.